DN-debug/peux-os-sitebuild/src/pages/twms.md

         content: >
           Sway and Wayfire are the wayland compositors that comes with SwayWM and WayfireWM respectively.
-Though the WayfireWM is not a TWM, rather a FWM, yet the configuration is very much compatible with SwayWM, hence this version of Peux OS TWM contains both of these wayland sessions.
+Though the WayfireWM is not a TWM, rather a FWM, yet the configuration is very much compatible with SwayWM.
+          Tthis version of Peux OS TWM comes with both of these wayland sessions.